-BC's technology sector, one of the largest contributors to the BC economy, employs more people than mining, forestry, and oil and gas combined.
-The tech sector also contributes \$13.5 billion to BC's gross domestic product and \$25.8 billion in revenues.
+B.C.'s technology sector, one of the largest contributors to the B.C. economy, employs more people than mining, forestry, and oil and gas combined.
+In 2015, the tech sector contributed \$13.5 billion to B.C.'s gross domestic product and B.C. tech companies generated \$25.8 billion in revenues.
 Our high standard of living, Pacific location, and educated workforce make us an attractive centre for technology entrepreneurs.

 All of this is celebrated at our #BCTECH Summit.
-The annual, two-day event is a joint initiative between BC Innovation Council and the BC Government and commends all that #BCTECH has to offer.
+The annual, two-day event commends all that our province's tech industry has to offer.